 You won't hear "why is coffee bad for you?" coming from a typical coffee connoisseur.
 However, they may raise an eyebrow when you mention decaf coffee, especially those who are super set on every aspect of their coffee-making ritual.

-From using the perfect bean to getting the grind right, all the way to using the best coffee maker, people who are particular about every step of the coffee-making process are not likely to love decaf.
+From using the perfect bean to getting the grind right, all the way to using the best coffee maker or pouring it over from a kettle, people who are particular about every step of the coffee-making process are not likely to love decaf.